Mold Growth Under Siding: Causes, Solutions, and Prevention

 • Heavy Rainfall and Water Splash-Back: Intense and frequent rainfall, typical of certain climates, can lead to increased moisture being absorbed by the siding or splashing back against the house from the ground.

-• Organic Material Deterioration: Siding made from organic materials like wood is particularly vulnerable to rot and decay when exposed to persistent moisture, which not only weakens the material but also provides a nutrient-rich environment that molds thrive on.
+• Organic Material Deterioration: Siding made from organic materials like wood is particularly vulnerable to rot and decay when exposed to persistent moisture, which not only weakens the material but also provides a nutrient-rich environment for mold to thrive.

-• Aging and Wear: As siding ages, it can lose its integrity, becoming more susceptible to moisture penetration and the subsequent growth of mold.
+• Aging and Wear: As siding ages, it can lose its integrity, becoming more susceptible to moisture penetration and subsequent mold growth.

 Cause Sub-Causes Impact